ccarvel/digitalscholarship/step_1_cli.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)
 ```
-* Once brew is installed, let's install **pyenv** which will let us up to date Python and Pip packages to run our recognition program; it will also allow us to run different versions of the Python language if we need to::<br/>
+* Once brew is installed, let's install **pyenv** which will let us manage python and its PyPip (pip) packages to run our recognition program; it will also allow us to run different versions of the Python language if we need to::<br/>
 ```
 brew install pyenv
 ```